JoeKnittel/JoeKnittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 ### Recent Modifications

-For decades, actuaries have been able to turn the blind eye to advances in AI, <a href = "https://theactuarymagazine.org/the-ai-revolution-is-coming/" target = "_blank">but it’s becoming no longer a feasible strategy</a>.
-In the past few years, actuaries have begun to re-consider machine learning models: *maybe that decision tree is better than the GLM I had intended to use*; or, *perhaps the exceptional predictive performance of that random forest is too good to disregard*.
+For decades, actuaries have been able to ignore advances in AI, <a href = "https://theactuarymagazine.org/the-ai-revolution-is-coming/" target = "_blank">but it’s becoming no longer a feasible strategy</a>.
+In the past few years, actuaries have begun to reconsider machine learning models: "*maybe that decision tree is better than the GLM I had intended to use*"; or, "*perhaps the exceptional predictive performance of that random forest is too good to disregard*".

-With that said, neural network-based deep learning models (which we’ll talk more about in Part II of this series), responsible for many of the most important recent AI advancements, remain a completely foreign concept to the vast majority of actuarial scientists.
+With that said, deep learning models (which we’ll talk more about in Part II of this series), responsible for many of the most important recent AI advancements, remain a completely foreign concept to the vast majority of actuarial scientists.

 ## Evaluating the Modern Actuarial Toolkit